mksha/proffer/doc/proffer_completion.md

 ### Synopsis

-Output shell completion code for the specified shell (bash).
+Output shell completion code for the specified shell (bash/zsh).
 The shell code must be evaluated to provide interactive completion of proffer commands.
 This can be done by sourcing it from the .bash_profile.